 24/7 Wall St. wants its readers, particularly those few who are lucky enough to win the lottery, to avoid some of the simple and complex mistakes that have taken other lottery winners into bankruptcy.
-Updates around this hot topic have been more than eye-opening:
+Some lottery winners have even died under less than normal circumstances.

 - One $168 million lotto winner was in the soup reportedly because of financial advice.

-We have looked around at many research papers and other articles on the matter about those who land in instant riches against all odds.
+We have looked around at many research papers and other articles on the matter about those who land in instant riches against all odds, and we have even considered what the lottery sites has issued as their own warnings and winners.
 It seems too cruel to imagine that many winners become losers.
 There is a saying that you should only have to get rich once.
-Some people just cannot help themselves in avoiding the pitfalls of instant wealth.
+Some people just cannot help themselves in avoiding the many pitfalls of instant wealth.

 While many lists exist on what you should do if you win, it is surprising how few actual warnings are out there that can be used a scare-tactic guide that makes lottery winners do the right thing.
 Did you know that you might become a target if you are a lotto winner?
 Some people find instant enemies, and some people turn out to be their own worst enemy.

 Spending it all is easier than you might think.
 It might have been very hard to spend $30 million in 30 days in “Brewster’s Millions” during the mid-1980s, but spending $10 million, $50 million, or even $100 million can be done easily now.
 Some people could even manage to spend that much just in a single day or two now.